Pharmacy Board of Australia - Internships

 Internship and supervised practice

-Information relating to the internship is provided in the Board's Intern pharmacist and preceptor guide, which is a combined document that replaced the previously published Intern Guide and Preceptor Guide.
+Information relating to the internship is provided in the Board's Intern pharmacist and preceptor guide.
 Further information is also available in FAQ for pharmacy interns and preceptors.

 Document name PDF Accessible format Document date